-Skilled Vernon Real Estate Lawyers Helping Clients Buy Residential Property
+Skilled B.C.
+Real Estate Lawyers Helping Clients Buy Residential Property

 The purchase of a home or recreational property is one of the largest financial commitments a person will make in their lifetime.
 Given the significance of this transaction and the costly fallout that can result when key details are missed, it is extremely important to have an experienced and reliable real estate lawyer handle the purchase of any property.

-At Cherkowski Marsden LLP, our knowledgeable real estate lawyers have been helping clients purchase property in Vernon and British Columbia for more than 50 years.
+At Cherkowski Marsden LLP, our knowledgeable real estate lawyers have been helping clients purchase property in Vernon, Salmon Arm and throughout British Columbia for more than 50 years.
 We assist purchasers looking to buy property with all aspects of the transaction, from reviewing the initial purchase agreements to signing off on closing.
 Our vast experience allows us to effectively and proactively avoid, minimize, and manage any potential issues to ensure our clients’ interest are protected.

 Our client service model is designed to invoke a sense of comfort and approachability so that clients feel free to ask any and all questions they may have throughout the closing process.
 Our casual atmosphere is evident throughout our office, from our suit-free dress code to our friendly support staff and lawyers.